Travel Ideas & Inspiration

 Naschmarkt is a large open-air food and drink market with local delicacies, international options, and bars and restaurants onsite.

-Whether you want an authentic grocery experience, to try the Austrian flavors, or simply stroll the bustling streets like a local, Naschmarkt is a must-see.
+Whether you want an authentic grocery experience, to try the Austrian flavors, or simply stroll the bustling streets like a Viennese local, Naschmarkt is a must-see.

 How to visit Naschmarkt

 Naschmarkt is open daily and free to enter.
+Check online for any special closures or events.

-Where is the Naschmarkt?
+Where is ,the Naschmarkt?

 The Naschmarkt in Vienna, Austria is located at Naschmarkt, 1060.

-Vienna’s tranquil gardens and unique nature spots
+Vienna’s gardens and parks

-Take a breather from the city buzz in one of Vienna’s beautiful green spaces – of which there are many.
+Take a breather from the city buzz in one of Vienna’s beautiful green spaces, of which there are many.

 17. Stadtpark and the Hochstrahlbrunnen Fountain

-The Kursalon is now a music hall but was originally a place to drink mineral water that was said to possess healing properties.
+The Kursalon is now a music hall, but was originally a place to drink mineral water that was said to possess healing properties.

 How to visit Vienna’s Stadtpark